Skip to Content

 Under Minnesota's DWI laws, refusing to submit to the test is a gross misdemeanor.
 As its own crime, refusal is often very easy for a prosecutor to prove at trial.
 In addition to the consequences of the criminal DWI case, your driver's license will be revoked for a period of one year.

-Minnesota's Laws on Refusing to Submit to DWI Testing
+What are Minnesota's Laws Regarding Refusing to Submit to DWI Testing?

 Another circumstance where you are required to submit to a chemical test is if you are involved in a motor vehicle accident that resulted in: